ministryofjustice/hmpps-digital-prison-reporting-glue-poc/README.md

 - [ ] Change to run as micro batch
 - [ ] exception capture and reporting
 - [ ] update schema in glue
+- [ ] retrieve schema from glue (currently aquired from target objects)

 ## Details